bldamalla/CytCKinetics.jl/README.md

 The package is a bare minimum of functional types that were thought to make analyses easier to express.
 These will be expected to change in the near future once tests on further data are possible.
-Other functionality may also be added.
+Other capabilities may also be added.

-Existing functionality include:
+Existing capabilities include:
 - Reading specific output format from a Hitachi UV-Vis spectrometer
 - Utility types for handling absorbance data (including views and manipulated types)
 - Simple data manipulations by extending methods from `Base`, to the whole data (like vectorized functions)